 ]);

-Parameterized Rule Validation
+The Parameterized Rule

-- spoof: This detects potential Unicode homograph attacks in the email address.
-It also needs the intl extension.
+- "spoof": This detects potential Unicode homograph attacks and also depends on the "intl" extension.

 $request->validate([